-Unless a pet owner/pet parent is shopping for sitters, usually this session is also the intake consultation.
-The session is where the daily schedule, pet routines and preferences are discussed.
+Unless a pet owner/pet parent is shopping for sitters, this session is also the intake consultation.
+The session duration lasts about an hour.
+The daily schedule, pet routines and preferences are discussed.
 Diet, exercise, play, sleeping routines and other aspects are covered.

-In the past property permission and veterinary release forms were collected, today they are submitted and signed electronically and vaulted.
-Sitters access the needed information through the portal.
+In the past property permission and veterinary release forms were submitted and signed electronically and vaulted.
+Today we collect that information onsite during the Meet & Greet.